CRUSTDE-ContainerizedRustDevEnv/win10_wsl2_debian11/README.md

 WSL2 works very fast with its own filesystem.
 From Linux, we can access the win10 filesystem mounted on `/mnt/c/`, but this is very slow.
 From Windows, we can access the Linux files on `\\wsl$\Debian\`.
-But sometimes we got an additional annoying file "*.attr" for attributes that differ on the 2 filesystems.
+But sometimes when we copy files, we get an additional annoying file "*.attr" for attributes that differ on the 2 filesystems.
 I always delete it.

 ## Removing Debian